 More than a decade later, I started hearing buzz about sustainable fashion, and learning that ethical sweatshop-free manufacturing was possible.
 Around the same time, I noticed that the patterns I saw on everyday items in my local Target and Nordstrom looked a lot like the stuff I doodled while bored at work.
 I also started getting strange and serendipitous signs everywhere I went (upon opening my passport, a Delta Airlines agent mused that my name “sounded like a clothing line”).
 I knew I was onto something.

 Many Google searches, YouTube tutorials, and trade show visits later, I learned that the thing I’d been doing all my life was called “surface pattern design”, and that it was indeed an option for me.
 Gradually, I figured out how to turn my art into pattern designs that could be sustainably transferred onto products.
 I eventually launched my first e-commerce website with a small collection of organic cotton throw pillows bearing my prints, and like that, Rochelle Porter Design was born.
-We’ve since expanded to other product categories, and we’ve got a LOT more in store (an epic 2023 is in the works).
+We’ve since expanded to other product categories, and we’ve got a LOT more in store.

 I count it a privilege to do what I do.
 The journey thus far hasn’t been easy and I’ve still got a long way to go, but I can’t imagine doing anything else.

 At the end of the day, I hope my designs make people as happy as creating them makes me.

 Bold color, pattern, and style converge in Rochelle Porter Design (RPD), an eclectic lifestyle brand and design house specializing in sustainably-made décor, apparel, and accessories.

 Inspired by everything from her colorful Caribbean roots, to the stark simplicity of Scandinavian design, to the warp and weft of West African weaves, Rochelle’s hand-designed patterns give global traditions a fresh, modern twist.